stealthBS/demo1-repo/Alarms.md

 <br>

 ✔✔✔✔✔✔✔✔✔
 - Bookmarks in PC of SSC : go through all SSC bookmarks of the browser and then do the following tasks. . . . . .
+- Put all PC bookmarks here --> []
 - [SSC](https://ssc.gov.in/) admit card : **OUT** check
 - SSC exam from 1st week from Sepetember
 - SSC visit location